-Remus, who is the quintessential “follower” and too often behaves as a classic codependent “facilitator”, is very good at making allowances for other people’s weaknesses.
+Remus, who is the quintessential “follower” and all too often behaves as a classic codependent “facilitator”, is very good at making allowances for other people’s weaknesses.
 After the fact.
 Also for valiantly trying to protect his friends from the consequences of their own actions.
 It might even make some sense as to why Dumbledore apparantly believed that Sirius had later revealed the Potters’ whereabouts without investigating further.
 The werewolf caper may have been successfully hushed up, but Dumbledore remembers what is supposed to have caused it.

-Needless to say; at that point I believed that the smart money was on the chance that, in the aftermath of the pants episode, Severus Snape managed to come across Sirius Black, alone, by some fluke, in a situation where there was sufficient evidence of rule-breaking to permit him to engage in a thoroughgoing “Aha!” confrontation about finally being able to get Black expelled; and that in the ensuing fracas Black incautiously let something slip without realizing it until much later.
+Needless to say; at that point I still believed that the smart money was on the chance that, in the aftermath of the pants episode, Severus Snape managed to come across Sirius Black, alone, by some fluke, in a situation where there was sufficient evidence of rule-breaking to permit him to engage in a thoroughgoing “Aha!” confrontation about finally being able to get Black expelled; and that in the ensuing fracas Black incautiously let something slip without realizing it until much later.

 Snape — who (unlike his creator) has amply demonstrated his ability to add 2+2 and come up with 4 — in hopes of being able to gather evidence against all four of the marauders, rather than just Black alone, delayed reporting the incident, pending further investigation.
 With the results as already stated in canon.

 That certainly played.
 Rather well, I thought.
+Around 2005, anyway.

-I rather thought that if the girlfriend Sirius’s best friend James wants has just thrown him over because Severus Snape called her a dirty name, maybe Sirius Black believed that Severus Snape deserved to have something very nasty happen to him.
+I also rather thought that if the girlfriend Sirius’s best friend James wants has just thrown him over because Severus Snape called her a dirty name, maybe Sirius Black believed that Severus Snape deserved to have something very nasty happen to him.